HackThisSite/CTF-Writeups/2018/35C3/Wee/README.md

 the interpreter source.
 It runs code inside a Chromium instance using the [Puppeteer](https://github.com/GoogleChrome/puppeteer) library.
 The file also contains a few special functions used in further challenges.
-Among them is the `eval` function which evaluates *Java Script* in context of the browser.
+Among them is the `eval` function which evaluates *JavaScript* in context of the browser.